ariacom/Seal-Report/README.md

 **Quick start guides**  for building reports are available at the [Seal Report](http://www.sealreport.org) Web site.

-Use the [url:Seal Report forum|http://forum.sealreport.org] to get free support, information and hints on the product.
+Use the [Seal Report forum](http://forum.sealreport.org) to get free support, information and hints on the product.

-The product is also used by another open project to publish Open Data: [url:Open Report Hub|http://openreporthub.com].
+The product is also used by another open project to publish Open Data: [Open Report Hub](http://openreporthub.com).
-A free portal to publish and share your *Open Data* in *professional reports*.
+A free portal to publish and share your **Open Data** in **professional reports**.

 # Screen shots
 ## Report Designer